Lamplough, Victoria: Gold history

 July 1860: "The Lamplough Deep Lead is steadily progressing.
 Several other shallow workings upon adjacent hills, and many of the neighbouring gullies, are being prosecuted; but, from what I can ascertain, are only attended with wages results.
 The population at Lamplough is rather on the increase, principally from Inglewood.
 A new rush occurred a few days ago about eight miles from Lamplough, on the Lexton road; but in the absence of any payable ground (except the prospectors) having been discovered, it has nearly subsided again".

 September 1860: "At Lamplough I cannot note any material change in mining since my last.
 Several of the small rushes in the immediate vicinity appear to give remunerative employment to a large number of miners whilst water for washing purposes is easily obtained; but in the absence of any natural or artificial means for securing it in this dry part of the district, and that when the present supply is exhausted, I predict a considerable decrease in their numbers will result".

 In November 1860: "Lamplough (with occasional small rushes, either to the deep lead or to the immediate vicinity) still retains its population."

 In January 1861, the report was quite different: "The population at the new diggings (Mountain Creek) is yet daily increasing, and from the fact of payable ground having already been found extending over a large area, together with new discoveries of frequent occurrence, ....
 Lamplough, and all the other sections of my division (in consequence of this rush), are now quite denuded of their European alluvial mining population".

 In March 1864, 160 alluvial miners were reported to be working at Lamplough of a total of 1,605 miners working within the Avoca Division.
 This number remained fairly steady until the end of 1866 and in 1867 shrunk to 70 miners.
 In 1869, a company was mining in the area.

 Next gold rush

 The next rush was to Moonambel, then known as Mountain Creek at the end of the Pyrenees Ranges, north of Avoca.
 Other miners moved to Kiandra, New South Wales and to New Zealand where there is a Lamplough Lead just north of Hokitika.

 Post office

 Lamplough Post Office opened on 1 January 1860 and closed in 1970.

 Significant events

-The Avoca and District Historical Society has documented a number of significant events in the Lamplough region.
+The Avoca and District Historical Society has documented the Lamplough rush and people recorded in the vicinity at the time.